bvaughn/task-runner/README.md

 ## Chaining Tasks

-Once you've created some tasks what do you do with them?
-By itself, a task is only a little better than a Promise (it can paused and resumed) but what about the benefits of composition and code organization that were mentioned above?
+Once you've created some tasks, what do you do with them?
+By itself a task is only a little better than a Promise- (it can paused and resumed)- but what about the other benefits that were mentioned above?

-Task Runner provides several ways to group and organize tasks.
-The simplest way is to use `tr.Chain`.
+The beauty of Task Runner is shown in the way tasks can be connected to each other.
+Task Runner provides several such ways to group and organize tasks, the simplest of which is `tr.Chain`.
 Here's an example of how it works

 ```js
 new tr.Chain().first(taskA, taskB)